linenoise/songbooks/README.md

 This is not my beautiful wife!
 ------------------------------

 Do you want your own song book?

 Create a file in the base directory based off the structure of `Songs.tex`.
 You probably don't want to change anything other than the includes here.
 Be sure to remove ".tex" from the end of your include file names.
+Oh, and you remembered not to use unicode in your song file names, right?

 Same as in the song files, any line starting with '%' is just a comment and will not be typeset in the final file.